 Employees of the General Assembly Retirement System are entitled to receive compensation for all accrued but unused vacation time upon termination of employment.
 Additionally, employees of the System are entitled to receive compensation for one-half of the unused sick days that were earned on and after January 1, 1984 and before January 1, 1998, upon termination of employment.
-The accrued compensated absences as of June 30, 2018 total \$7,601 and are included in administrative expenses payable.
+Accrued compensated absences, which are included in administrative expenses payable, are shown in the following table: